Artemisia Gentileschi: Rape by Agostino Tassi

 As was typical of the time, the major issue of the trial was the fact that Tassi had violated the Gentileschi family's honor, and not the fact that he had violated Gentileschi herself.
 In the words of history professor Elizabeth S. Cohen: "The law gauged damage to economic and social assets rather than suffering and psychological trauma."

 During the ensuing seven-month trial, it was discovered that Tassi had planned to murder his wife, had engaged in adultery with his sister-in-law, and planned to steal some of Orazio's paintings.
 During the trial, Gentileschi was tortured with a "sibille", cords wrapped around the fingers and pulled tight (similar to thumbscrews), for the purpose of verifying her testimony (a common practice at the time).
 As the cords tighten, she is recorded as turning to Tassi and saying: "This is the ring that you give me and these are your promises."

 At the end of the trial, Tassi was convicted and sentenced to exile from Rome, although this punishment was never carried out, and he ultimately spent less than a year in prison.

+Art historians have noted that the trial has been widely discussed in relation to Gentileschi’s artistic development and later subject matter.
+Some scholars, including Mary D. Garrard, have argued that the public nature of the trial and its emphasis on female honor reflect broader social attitudes toward women in early modern Italy.
+Garrard has also examined how Gentileschi’s early painting Susanna and the Elders has been interpreted as offering a distinct perspective on female vulnerability and resistance when compared to earlier depictions of the subject by male artists.
+These interpretations have contributed to ongoing scholarly debate about the relationship between Gentileschi’s personal experiences and the themes of female agency and violence that appear in several of her later works.

 A painting entitled Mother and Child, discovered in Crow's Nest, Australia, in 1976, may or may not have been painted by Gentileschi.
 On the presumption that it is her work, the baby has been interpreted as an indirect reference to Tassi, as it dates to 1614, just two years after his conviction.
 It depicts a strong and suffering woman and casts light on her anguish and expressive artistic capability.